c1nq0/noblecoin/README.md

 Noblecoin is a Hybrid-based cryptocurrency.
 Pos VII and POW M7M

+### Version 2.1.1.0: Client Update - LevelDB + Fast Start-up
+Switch from Berkeley database to google LevelDB (1 file version) Integrated fast start-up
+Client update to work with boost 1.66

+Version 2.1.1.0 is fully compatible with v2.1.0.0.
+Update is not necesssary.

+Because of switch to levelDB and fast-startup, the local database needs to recreated, either from bootstrap or ReSync.

 ### Version 2.1.0.0: Fork @ Height 1610644
 Fork to transition to permanent hybrid wallet with POS V2 and POW (M7M) A reload of the blockchain is not necessary.